Human Resource And Management

 Principles of Public Sphere

-According to Habermas, the public sphere is a platform in which private persons of the society can debate on public matters to influence the authorities by creating a consensus that leads to public opinion and make the state accountable (Habermas, Lennox, and Lennox, 1974).
-He further stated, “By ‘the public sphere’ we mean first of all a realm of our social life in which something approaching public opinion can be formed.
+According to Habermas, the public sphere is a platform in which private persons of the society can debate on public matters to influence the authorities by creating a consensus that leads to public opinion and makes the state accountable (Habermas, Lennox, and Lennox, 1974).
+He further stated, “By ‘the public sphere’, we mean first of all a realm of our social life in which something approaching public opinion can be formed.
 Access is guaranteed to all citizens.
 A portion of the public sphere comes into being in every conversation in which private individuals assemble to form a public body” (Habermas, Lennox, and Lennox, 1974).
 This way, he argued the existence of the public sphere as a promise.

 Role of Mass Media